level-level/Clarkson-Core/docs/getting-started/templating.rst

     // home (home.twig)
     [
-        'posts_page' => "An object representing the selected posts page" 'objects' => "All results of the query, maybe limited by posts_per_page.", ]
+        'posts_page' => "An object representing the selected posts page", 'objects' => "All results of the query, maybe limited by posts_per_page.", ]